Keyboard shortcuts

 Modifier macros

-Modifier macros report the given modifiers before reporting the keycode.
+Modifier macros report the given modifiers before reporting the keycode; for example S-1 produces a bang !.
 The modifiers are reported only when necessary.
-This makes them useful for keeping layer modifiers in place when defining keys on that layer.1
+This makes them useful for keeping layer modifiers in place when defining keys on that layer.

 Example